Teach Edge

 • generate feedback

-• copy it back out into Google Classroom, Word, email (or whatever you use day to day)
+• copy it back out into Google Classroom, Word, email, or another system

 • repeat for the next student